chijioke-ibekwe/raven/README.md

    - The `customizations` array allows you to customize your email parameters, optionally your `queue_name` (not queue connection) for queueing your notifications, and your templates directory.
      NB:
-     - If a queue name is not provided, the default queue will be used.
+     - The default queue will be used if a queue name is not provided.
      - The default templates directory is a directory called `templates` in the resources path
      - The templates directory set, will contain three directories within: `email` (relevant only if your template source is `filesystem` and provider is `ses`), `sms`, and `in_app`.
      - The `email` directory will contain the `.html` templates for your emails.